ababas2022/ImageTaggingOrganizer_installer/README.md

 ## Support and Contributions
 If you encounter any issues or have feature requests, please [open an issue](https://github.com/ababas2022/ImageTaggingOrganizer_installer/issues) in this repository.
 Contributions via pull requests are welcome.

-## License
-This project is licensed under the [Your License Name] License.
-(Update this section as needed.)

 ---

 Thank you for using ImageTaggingOrganizer!